Friend or Foe?

 Another thing you need to be aware of is that should you personally kill anyone during your excursion back in time; in all likelihood, you will be responsible for terminating someone here in our time by ending the life of their distant direct ancestor.

 It is a concept difficult to comprehend I know, but never the less it is a fact!
 Secondly, I would ask you to bear in mind that the roughly five hundred-year time period we are currently concerned with was hardly a peaceful one.
 As an observer, believe me when I tell you that you are placing yourselves directly in the path of danger.”

 The canteen fell silent for a few moments as what Briggs said had a sobering effect upon everyone as it slowly sunk in.
 A quiet voice broke the silence.
 “You want suggestions from us Doctor Briggs, have you ever thought about taking a look at Hengist and Horsa?”

-Briggs almost choked on the spoonful of soup he had just put in his mouth, “who said that?” he enquired.
+Briggs almost choked on the spoonful of soup he had just put in his mouth, “who said that?” he inquired.
 A hand went up from behind the canteen counter.
-Briggs rose from his chair and went to where the Institute’s canteen manager still stood with her hand held uncertainly in the air.
+Briggs rose from his chair and went to where the Institute’s canteen manager still stood with her handheld uncertainly in the air.